git-town/git-town/website/src/commands/sync.md

 - safely stashes away uncommitted changes and restores them when done
 - does not pull, push, or merge depending on the configured [branch type](../branch-types.md)

-- if the parent branch is unknown, Git Town looks for a pull/merge request for this branch and uses the parent branch from that - otherwise prompts you for the parent
+If the parent branch is not known, Git Town looks for a pull/merge request for this branch and uses its parent branch.
+Otherwise it prompts you for the parent.

 ### --all / -a